Currently being worked on:

 - No shirtless Kylo japes.
 He just happens to not be wearing a shirt now.

 - Truncated the Cave sequence, so now Rey just snaps her fingers once to test it out - no unnecessary hand waving and multiple clicking.
+I also removed all dialogue from the sequence.

 - WIP: Luke deactivates his lightsaber immediately in the third flashback; he doesn’t realise Kylo is awake and hears it.
 VFX shot courtesy of SparkySywer.